 Airbus products support missions to offshore wind farms, which are being located increasingly farther out to sea.

-Products deployed include the H135, H145, Dauphin and Super Puma, which are used to transport construction, repair and inspection crews to water-bound wind turbines, and are available for emergency airlift as well as search and rescue.
-Airbus’ newest family member – the H175 – offers increased capacity for passengers, additional range and enhanced safety in even the most challenging conditions.
+Products include the H135, H145, Dauphin and Super Puma, which are used to transport construction, repair and inspection crews to water-bound wind turbines, and are available for emergency airlift as well as search and rescue.
+Airbus’ H160 and H175 offer increased capacity for passengers, additional range and enhanced safety in even the most challenging conditions.

-Compared to the use of surface vessels such as speedboats and ships, helicopters offer advantages such as speed and comfort – particularly when seas are rough.
+Compared to the use of surface vessels such as speedboats and ships, helicopters offer the advantage of speed and comfort – particularly when seas are rough.

 Airbus offers a range of services for wind energy sector rotorcraft operations, including tailored training and support that benefit from the company’s long relationship with the offshore oil and gas sector.

 Airbus’ light-, medium- and heavy-lift rotorcraft are used in support of electrical grids around the world.

 The use of helicopters for construction, surveillance and maintenance of electrical transmission grids provides multiple advantages, including the ability to visually inspect approximately 300 km of power lines daily, rapid detection and evaluation of failure or other problems, and the ability to reach difficult or inaccessible areas – all while minimising the environmental impact.